Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 This law also allows survivors to file claims up to five years after they realized that they may have been injured.
 The delayed discovery rule acknowledges that some girls may not know that what happened was abuse or may be too afraid to come forward.
 Additionally, some girls may have remained in custody after the abuse occurred, making it more challenging to report.

 However, it’s important to act as quickly as possible after determining that you may have been abused.
-The sooner we can start on your case, the easier it will be for us to gather substantial evidence and speak to potential witnesses.
+The sooner we can begin your case, the easier it will be for us to gather substantial evidence and speak with potential witnesses.
 You can call our California youth detention sexual abuse lawyers at any time for a free consultation.

-Holding Girls’ Rehabilitation Facility and San Diego County Legally Accountable
+Who Can Be Held Liable at the Girls’ Rehabilitation Facility and San Diego County?

 We can bring a civil suit against multiple parties, including the following: